New Gentoo boss reveals his hopes for Sunderland

 “It’s taken a long time but now I think there are some real shoots of recovery.

-“The vision for Gentoo is we’re absolutely committed to doing everything we can to provide the best services for the people of Sunderland.
+“The vision for Gentoo is we’re absolutely committed to doing everything we can to do the best services for the people of Sunderland.

 “One of the other areas I’m particularly keen we do work on is working with young people because I think at the end of the day, any city is only as good as the opportunities young people have got for education, for attainment, for jobs and for somewhere to live that they can afford to live, that offers them opportunities.”